Lhotshampa: History

+Early immigration

-The first small groups of Nepalese emigrated primarily from eastern Nepal under British auspices in the late nineteenth and early twentieth centuries.
-The beginning of Nepalese immigration largely coincided with Bhutan's political development: in 1885, Druk Gyalpo Ugyen Wangchuck consolidated power after a period of civil unrest and cultivated closer ties with the British in India.
-In 1910, the government of Bhutan signed a treaty with the British in India, granting them control over Bhutan's foreign relations.
+The first small groups of Nepalis emigrated primarily from eastern Nepal under British auspices in the late sixteenth and early seventeenth centuries.
+The beginning of Nepali immigration largely coincided with Bhutan's political development: in 1885, Druk Gyalpo Ugyen Wangchuck consolidated power after a period of civil unrest and cultivated closer ties with the British ruled India.

+In 1910, the government of Bhutan signed a treaty with the British Raj, granting them control over Bhutan's foreign relations.
 The actual immigrants registered and settled through the agent from Kalimpong, Raja Ugen Dorji and (son) Raja Sonam Togbay Dorji started in the reigns of the second and third kings.
-Immigrants from Nepal and India continued to enter Bhutan with an increase from the 1960s when Bhutan's first modern five-year plan began, many arriving as construction workers.
+Immigrants from Nepal and British ruled India continued to enter Bhutan with an increase from the 1960s when Bhutan's first modern five-year plan began, many arriving as construction workers.

+1960s-present

-The government traditionally attempted to limit immigration and restrict residence and employment of Nepalese to the southern region.
+The government traditionally attempted to limit immigration and restrict Nepalis' residences and employment to the southern region.
 Liberalization measures in the 1970s and 1980s encouraged intermarriage and provided increasing opportunities for public service.
-The government allowed more internal migration by Nepalese seeking better education and business opportunities.
-However, the most divisive issue in Bhutan in the 1980s and early 1990s was the accommodation of the Nepalese Hindu minority.
+The government allowed more internal migration by Nepalis seeking better education and business opportunities.

-In 1988, the government census branded many ethnic Nepalis as illegal immigrants.
-Local Lhotshampa leaders responded with anti-government rallies demanding citizenship and attacks against government institutions.
+In the 1980s and 1990s, the most divisive issue in Bhutan was the accommodation of the Nepali Hindu minority.
+In 1988, the government census recategorized people with Nepali heritage as illegal immigrants.
+Local Lhotshampa leaders responded with antigovernmental protests demanding citizenship and damaged government institutions.

 In 1989, the Bhutanese government enacted reforms that directly impacted the Lhotshampa.
 First, it elevated the status of the national dress code of the Driglam namzha from recommended to mandatory.
 All citizens including the Lhotshampa were required to observe the dress code in public during business hours.
 This decree was resented by the Lhotshampa who complained about being forced to wear the clothing of the Ngalong majority.
 Second, the government removed Nepali as a language of instruction in schools in favor of Dzongkha, the national language.
 This alienated the Lhotshampa, many of whom knew no Dzongkha at all.